ssenthilnathan3/rpxy/README.md

+# reverse proxy server

+this module is part of my challenge **scale-hustle** to clear all the tasks in noob level!!

+for context refer: scale-hustle[https://github.com/ssenthilnathan3/scale-hustle.git]

-## Running the Application
+## running the app

-To run the application, use the following command:
+to run the application, use the following command:

-Make sure you have docker daemon running:
+make sure you have docker daemon running:

 ```sh
 make run-containers